ZIM0L/project_mern_notes/README.md

 -- creating POST request
 -- variable in endpoints
 -- generics in ts
--- createhttpErrors
+-- handle createhttpErrors
 -- what is CORS
 -- how fetch works
 -- learned what is react-hook-form (usefull)
--- exploring MUI
+-- exploring MUI library
 -- how to adjust types to my needs
 -- bcrypt for hashing
 -- difference between cookie, session and token
+-- express session